-- (B) At the discretion of the ERCOT Operator, instruct QSEs to deploy RRS that is supplied from Load Resources (controlled by high-set under-frequency relays) by instructing the QSE representing the specific Load Resource to interrupt additional Load Resources providing RRS based on their group designation.
+- (B) At the discretion of the ERCOT Operator, instruct QSEs to deploy RRS that is supplied from Load Resources (controlled by high-set under-frequency relays) by instructing the QSE representing the specific Load Resource to interrupt additional Load Resources that are only providing RRS.
 ERCOT shall issue notification of the deployment via XML message.
 The deployment time within the ERCOT XML deployment message shall initiate the ten-minute deployment period; - (C) The ERCOT Operator may deploy Load Resources providing only ECRS (not controlled by high-set under-frequency relays) and all groups of Load Resources providing RRS and ECRS at the same time.
 ERCOT shall issue notification of the deployment via XML message.
-The deployment time within the ERCOT XML deployment message shall initiate the ten-minute deployment period; and - (D) ERCOT shall post a list of Load Resources on the Market Information System (MIS) Certified Area immediately following the Day-Ahead Reliability Unit Commitment (DRUC) for each QSE with a Load Resource obligation which may be deployed to interrupt under paragraph (A) and paragraph (B).
+The deployment time within the ERCOT XML deployment message shall initiate the ten-minute deployment period; and the Day-Ahead Reliability Unit Commitment (DRUC) for each QSE with a Load Resource obligation which may be deployed to interrupt under paragraph (A) and paragraph (B).
 ERCOT shall develop a process for determining which individual Load Resource to place in each group based on a random sampling of individual Load Resources.
 At ERCOT's discretion, ERCOT may deploy all Load Resources at any given time during EEA Level 2.